vasudan/nvim/TROUBLESHOOTING.md

+# Requirements
+- clang
+- rustc
+- tree-sitter cli

 ##  Nvim not loading environment variables or full PATH

 This is probably because it is not running as an interactive shell, meaning it does not read .bashrc